Jonas Brothers Begin Their Weeklong Takeover Of ‘The Late Late Show’ And Tell All

 All three brothers will make reoccurring appearances on The Late Late Show for the rest of the week.
 They’re also slated to do a Carpool Karaoke show, which will mark the first-ever televised performance of their new song, “Sucker.”

-It seems the reunion has been good for the brothers and their die-hard fans couldn’t be more excited.
+It seems the reunion has been good for the brothers, and their die-hard fans couldn’t be more excited.